 Who does the Midwives‐PAC support?

 We support members of Congress from both sides of the aisle who have demonstrated a commitment to the initiatives of the ACNM or who hold positions on key committees.
+A list of potential recipients of PAC donations is developed each year by the Midwives-PAC board, in consultation with our Federal lobbyist and national office staff.
 These contributions provide visibility for midwives and ensure that we have a proverbial (and sometimes literal) seat at the table with legislators working on health care issues.
-Having a legislator’s ear for a few minutes can make the difference between being at the table or on the menu.
+Having a legislator's ear for a few minutes can make the difference between being at the table or on the menu.

 How does it work?